 James’ point is that “easy believism” does not save a man’s soul.
 Christ will say to them, “I never knew you; depart from Me.”
 What then are further signs of false belief ?
 I would be doing you an eternal disservice, for allowing you to think incorrectly about this.
 So let’s delve into Ephesians 5:5–7 and examine characteristics of false belief.

-That way no one will deceive you with empty words — and you be misled by “easy believism,” i.e., lest you become partakers with them.
+That way no one will deceive you with empty words—and you will not be misled by “easy believism,” i.e., lest you become partakers with them.

-The word for certainty (ginosko) is translated as “ascertain, come to know, comprehend, perceive and recognize” elsewhere in the NT.
+The word for certainty (ginosko) is translated as “ascertain, come to know, comprehend, perceive and recognize” elsewhere in the New Testament (NT).
 In 1 John 5:13, God states that He wants believers to be certain they are saved: “These things I have written to you who believe in the name of the Son of God, so that you may know (ginosko) that you have eternal life.”

 When these identifiers of “genuine belief negations” are combined with a similar list provided in 1 Corinthians 6:9–10, one’s certainty is increased all the more.
 Scripture states: